 What is HIV?

 Without treatment, HIV can lead to AIDS (Acquired Immunodeficiency Syndrome), the most advanced stage of HIV infection.
-However, with proper medical care, HIV can be controlled, and people with HIV can live long, healthy lives.
+AIDS occurs when the immune system is severely damaged, making the body vulnerable to opportunistic infections and certain cancers.

 - Fever